CumulusNetworks/docs/content/cumulus-vx/KVM-QEMU.md

 {{% vx/intro %}}

-These steps were tested with KVM/QEMU version 1:4.2-3ubuntu6.3 and Libvirt version 6.0.0 on Linux version 20.04.
+These steps were tested with KVM/QEMU version 1:4.2-3ubuntu6.3 and Libvirt version 6.0.0 on Ubuntu version 20.04.

 ## Create and Configure the VMs